Meeco/docs/concepts/digital-wallets.md

 ## The Meeco Wallet

-Find out more about Meeco’s Wallet by viewing our Wallet overview page.
+Find out more about Meeco’s Wallet by viewing our [Wallet product page](https://www.meeco.me/wallet).